Your Business Name Matters More Than You Might Think

 All you need is a name.

 We have all seen these, where two dissonant words are slapped together, or a word is truncated in order to make it fit.
-If you name your company CheeseNinja, then donot be surprised if customers still have no idea what the heck it is your company actually does.
+If you name your company CheeseNinja, then do not be surprised if customers still have no idea what the heck it is that your company actually does.
 Do you sell cheese?
 Do you make it?
 And what’s with the ‘ninja’ part?
 Are you a stealthy cheesemaker, with an invisible dairy in an undisclosed location?

-Unless you own Toys ‘R’ Us, don’t do this.
-It nearly always looks bad – and for Toys ‘R’ Us, the concept works because it plays off a child possibly not knowing how to spell.
+Unless you owned Toys ‘R’ Us, don’t do this.
+It nearly always looks bad.
+But for Toys ‘R’ Us, the concept worked because it played off a child possibly not knowing how to spell.
 But you’re a grownup and, presumably, you do.